ceramicnetwork/docs/docs/run/nodes/nodes.md

   ipfs
 ```

-Before running the Ceramic daemon, configure it to use IPFS unbundled.
+Before running the Ceramic daemon, configure it to use IPFS in "remote" mode.
 See [example daemon.config.json](#example-daemonconfigjson) below.

 ```bash
 docker pull ceramicnetwork/js-ceramic:latest